muratk5n/thirdwave/en/2022/02/h2-compressed.md

 that is mounted on a trailer (tube trailer)...

-A tube trailer with steel cylinders can store up to 25,000 liters of hydrogen compressed to 200 bar (Wystrach GmbH, 2017a), which amounts to around 420 kg of hydrogen.
+A tube trailer with steel cylinders can store up to 25,000 liters of hydrogen compressed to 200 bar which amounts to around 420 kg of hydrogen.

 Provaris